bozdaglab/PPAD/README.md

  # How to generate pkl files

- Although I provided you with sample pkl files, you can use pkl_files_preperation.ipynb with the following assumptions:
+ Although sample pkl files are provided, pkl_files_preperation.ipynb can be used to generate pkl files from raw files with the following assumptions:
   - You have access to ADNI dataset https://adni.loni.usc.edu/, and you already downloaded ADNI_Merge.csv file.
-  - You preprocessed ADNI_Merge.csv file (removing unnecessary columns, taking care of NAN and missing values, removing patient with single visit, and removing Normal patients).
+  - You preprocessed ADNI_Merge.csv file (removing unnecessary columns, taking care of NAN and missing values, removing patients with single visit, and removing patients diagnoses as cognitively normal).
-  - you divided ADNI_Merge.csv into two files: longitudinal_data.csv and demographic_data.csv.
+  - ADNI_Merge.csv is split into two files: longitudinal_data.csv and demographic_data.csv.
   - longitudinal_data.csv should have 'RID', 'VISCODEE', 'DX, and at least one longitudinal feature.
 In this file, each record represents one visit, so same RID can have multiple visits.
   - demographic_data.csv should have 'RID' and at least one demographic feature.
 In this file, each record represents demographic data for one patient.
   - All files (pkl_files_preperation.ipynb, longitudinal_data.csv, and demographic_data.csv) should in the same directory.
   - Open and run pkl_files_preperation.ipynb using Jupyter Notebook.
 You will be asked to determine the number of visits that you would like to use to train the model and the number of future visits that you would like to predict thier diagnosis.
-  - For PPAD, the number of future visits that you would like to predict thier diagnosis is always one.
+  - For PPAD, the number of future visits that you would like to predict thier diagnosis is always 1.
-  - If the raw dataset you provid (ongitudinal_data.csv and demographic_data.csv) is not carefully preprocesses, you are going to get an error.
-  - If the number of visits that you would like to use to train the model and the number of future visits that you would like to predict thier diagnosis can not be created due to lack of visits, you are going to get an error.

-I provided you with sample of longitudinal_data.csv and demographic_data.csv which can be found in Raw data sample folder
+Sample of longitudinal_data.csv and demographic_data.csv are provided in Raw data sample folder

-After you run the the code without errors, following files will be generated:
+After running the the code without any errors, following files will be generated:
  - longitudinal_data_train.pkl

  - label_train.pkl